-This field is parsed by Drupal - Summary.
-A summary of the book.
 This can come from Vendor Records or Copied Records.
 If it is not present or needs to be recopied, Amazon, Goodreads, or other similar sites are good places to find this information.
 Some records will be in a form like this:

 "Start of summary...End of summary" -- Provided by Publisher.

-Or the source at the end may be different, eg: "..." -- From book jacket

-Drupal parses this as is, so remove the quotation marks and the source attribution at the end.
+Or the source at the end may be different, eg: "..." -- From book jacket Drupal parses this as is, so remove the quotation marks and the source attribution at the end.

-650 - Read Carefully
+650 - Subject Headings (Parsed) - Read Carefully

-This field is parsed by Drupal - Subject Heading.
 This is an important field that can be difficult at times.
 There will usually be multiple 650 field entries.
 We want at least one.
 Appendix B is a batch method for copying large amounts of 650 fields at once through Z39.50.